Rishi2305/Anti-theft-system-/README.md

     else: return False
 ```

+This function is responsible for authorizing the sender of the command.
+The parameters of the function are the number of the sender and a list of authorizing numbers.
+The function returns True if the number is authorized and False otherwise.
+The list of authorized numbers is retrieved from a text file stored on the Pi’s memory.
+The file would be read in once, in the main loop, each time the vehicle is turned on.
+This is to make the device efficient by not wasting time opening and reading a file once per loop.
+If a new number is registered to the device or an existing number is deleted, the list containing the authorized numbers is immediately updated.
+The text file will only be updated once when the vehicle is turned off.
+This is also to the benefit of the device’s efficiency.

 ## Further Development

 A Raspberry Pi is not a true embedded device as it runs an operating system (OS), i.e., the Linux based Raspbian OS.
 Devices used in real time systems do not run an OS as it causes a significant delay in how the device works.
 Before this prototype can be commercialized, it must be redeveloped on a bare-metal embedded board with software written in C. This will allow for a real time system that can parse and carry out commands much faster than the prototype, providing better control over the vehicle.